ssoonmi/05-20-Lecture-Notes/W18D1/README.md

 - `pipenv` is a Python virtual environment manager
 - manages packages and their versions in a project
 - manages Python version in a project (npm does not specify Node.js versions and does not manage it nor does it enforce a node version)
+- uses `virtualenv` to create the virtual environment

 ### Create a `pipenv` virtual environment